-- 12.1 The letter grade W indicates that a candidate has withdrawn from the examination. - 12.2 A candidate is permitted to withdraw from appearing in the ESE for one course or courses in ANY ONE of the semesters ONLY for exigencies deemed valid by the University authorities. - 12.3 Permission for withdrawal from the examination shall be granted only once during the entire duration of the programme. - 12.3 Application for withdrawal shall be considered only if the student has registered for the course(s), and fulfilled the requirements for attendance and CIA tests. - 12.4 The application for withdrawal shall be made ten days prior to the commencement of the examination and duly approved by the Controller of Examinations.
-Notwithstanding the mandatory prerequisite of ten days notice, due consideration will be given under extraordinary circumstances. - 12.5 Withdrawal is not granted for arrear examinations of courses in previous semesters and for the final semester examinations. - 12.6 Candidates who have been granted permission to withdraw from the examination shall reappear for the course(s) when the course(s) are offered next. - 12.7 Withdrawal shall not be taken into account as an appearance for the examination when considering the eligibility of the candidate to qualify for First Class with Distinction.
+- 12.1 The letter grade W indicates that a candidate has withdrawn from the examination. - 12.2 A candidate is permitted to withdraw from appearing in the ESE for one course or courses in ANY ONE of the semesters ONLY for exigencies deemed valid by the University authorities. - 12.3 Permission for withdrawal from the examination shall be granted only once during the entire duration of the programme. - 12.4 Application for withdrawal shall be considered only if the student has registered for the course(s), and fulfilled the requirements for attendance and CIA tests. - 12.5 The application for withdrawal shall be made ten days prior to the commencement of the examination and duly approved by the Controller of Examinations.
+Notwithstanding the mandatory prerequisite of ten days notice, due consideration will be given under extraordinary circumstances. - 12.6 Withdrawal will not be granted for arrear examinations of courses in previous semesters and for the final semester examinations. - 12.7 Candidates who have been granted permission to withdraw from the examination shall reappear for the course(s) when the course(s) are offered next. - 12.8 Withdrawal shall not be taken into account as an appearance for the examination when considering the eligibility of the candidate to qualify for First Class with Distinction.

-13. Academic misconduct

-Any action that results in an unfair academic advantage/interference with the functioning of the academic community constitutes academic misconduct.
+- 13. Academic misconduct: Any action that results in an unfair academic advantage/interference with the functioning of the academic community constitutes academic misconduct.
 This includes but is not limited to cheating, plagiarism, altering academic documents, fabrication/falsification of data, submitting the work of another student, interfering with other students' work, removing/defacing library or computer resources, stealing other students' notes/assignments, and electronically interfering with other students'/University's intellectual property.
-Since many of these acts may be committed unintentionally due to lack of awareness, students shall be sensitised on issues of academic integrity and ethics.

-14. Transitory Regulations

-Wherever there has been a change of syllabi, examinations based on the existing syllabus will be conducted for two consecutive years after implementation of the new syllabus in order to enable the students to clear the arrears.
-Beyond that, the students will have to take up their examinations in equivalent subjects, as per the new syllabus, on the recommendation of the Head of the Department concerned.

-15. Notwithstanding anything contained in the above pages as Rules and Regulations governing the Two Year Master's Programmes at Annamalai University, the Syndicate is vested with the powers to revise them from time to time on the recommendations of the Academic Council.
+Since many of these acts may be committed unintentionally due to lack of awareness, students shall be sensitized on issues of academic integrity and ethics. - 14.
+Transitory Regulations: Wherever there has been a change of syllabi, examinations based on the existing syllabus will be conducted for two consecutive years after implementation of the new syllabus in order to enable the students to clear the arrears.
+Beyond that, the students will have to take up their examinations in equivalent subjects, as per the new syllabus, on the recommendation of the Head of the Department concerned. - 15.
+Notwithstanding anything contained in the above pages as Rules and Regulations governing the Two Year Master's Programmes at Annamalai University, the Syndicate is vested with the powers to revise them from time to time on the recommendations of the Academic Council.

 Department of Botany M.Sc.
-BOTANY (Two year) Programme Programme Code: SBOT21 Programme Structure (For students admitted in the academic year 2019-2020)
+Botany (Two Year) Programme Programme Code: SBOT21